-Our students lead not only in the classroom, but across the University, in NCAA Division I sports; THON, the largest student-run philanthropy in the world; Penn State Blue Band; and social and volunteer organizations.
-Nittany Lion mascots have been Schreyer Scholars and for the past seven years, a Scholar has served as the Drum Major.
+Our students lead not only in the classroom, but across the University, in NCAA Division I sports; THON, the largest student-run philanthropy in the world; Penn State Blue Band; University student government; and social and volunteer organizations.
+Nittany Lion mascots and the Blue Band Drum Majors have often been Schreyer Scholars.